 Supervision.
 Demonstrates active engagement and preparation for supervision session, seeks supervision to improve performance and integrates supervision feedback into ongoing case formulation and treatment planning, recognizes purpose of supervision and reflects on supervision processes, and is willing to receive feedback.
 Comments: Competency 1 2 3 4 5 NA Communication and interpersonal skills.
 Develops rapport with clients and uses empathic communication, including effective listening and genuine warmth.
 Shows responsiveness to clients' statements, humility, and tolerance of negative emotions.
 Recognizes ruptures in therapeutic alliance and works to improve therapeutic alliance.
-Comments: Commence Professional values and self-awareness.
-Consistently reliable and accountable , for behavior (e.g., arrives on time, prepared for clinical activities, meets deadlines promptly).
+Comments: Comments.
+Professional values and self awareness.
+Consistently reliable and associately Professional values and self-awareness.
+Consistently reliable and accountable for behavior (e.g., arrives on time, prepared for clinical activities, meets deadlines promptly).
 Develops and maintains effective interpersonal communication and relationships with other trainees, staff, and supervisors.
 Demonstrates self-care, self-regulatory skills, and engages in self-reflection regarding one's personal and professional functioning, performance, well-being, and professional effectiveness.
 Comments: Ethical and legal standards.
 Engages in behavior that is consistent with professional ethics and codes of conduct of psychology, including identification of potential conflicts between personal beliefs or behaviors and APA ethics code.
 Attends to any legal issues.
 Comments: Individual and cultural diversity.
 Actively demonstrates sensitivity to and respect for differences related to culture, sex and gender, religion, languages, disability, political viewpoints, and belief systems.
 Understands own worldview and cultural beliefs, as well as biases that may affect the client-therapist relationship.
 Considers individual and cultural diversity in case formulation and treatment/assessment planning.
 Comments: Consultation and clinical record keeping.
-Seeks out consultation from appropriate resources for issues related to cultural diversity, ethics, and legal
+Seeks out consultation from appropriate resources for issues related to cultural diversity, ethics, and legal appropriate resources for issues related to cultural diversity, ethics, and legal